-The excitation energy in the experiment above corresponds to a temperature of the $^{250}\mathrm{Cf}$ nucleus of around $T\approx 1.4$ MeV.
-Consequently, the amplitude of the microscopic energy corrections becomes much smaller (see Eq.
-(5)) than in the ground state [45].
-The two cross sections of the PES of $^{250}\mathrm{Cf}$ evaluated for $T=1.4\,\mathrm{MeV}$ are given in the top and bottom parts of Fig. 7.
-As anticipated, the landscapes are smoother relative to the ones at the ground state (compare, e.g., to the close-by $^{252}\mathrm{Cf}$ of Fig. 1) due to the shell corrections found smaller at finite temperature.
+The excitation energy in the experiment above corresponds to a temperature of the 250Cf nucleus of around $T \approx 1.4$ MeV.
+Consequently, the amplitude of the microscopic energy corrections becomes much smaller [see Eq.
+(5)] than in the ground state [47].
+The two cross sections of the PES of 250Cf evaluated for T = 1.4 MeV are given in the top and bottom parts of Fig. 7.
+As anticipated, the landscapes are smoother relative to the ones at the ground state (compare, e.g., to the close-by 252Cf of Fig. 1) due to the shell corrections found smaller at finite temperature.
 Interestingly, they are, however, not fully damped.
-Some asymmetric fission contribution may thus persist, more or less hidden by the dominant symmetric fission component, as one can learn from the cross-section of the bottom part of Fig. 7.
+Some asymmetric fission contribution may thus persist, more or less hidden by the dominant symmetric fission component, as one can learn from the cross section of the bottom part of Fig. 7.

-Due to its relatively high initial excitation energy, the compound nucleus 250Cf produced in a fusion reaction has a high probability of emitting some neutrons before reaching the scission configuration (emission of lightcharged particles prior to scission is extremely rare due to the higher energy cost [50]).
-Particle evaporation before scission leads to what is commonly called multi-chance fission.
-The competition between fission and evaporation is described with a set of coupled Langevin plus Masters equations, similarly to what has been done in Ref.
-[50], but now with the new, better adapted FoS parameterization.
-The yield of the number of pre-scission neutrons is presented in Fig. 8 (top), as well as the elongation of the nucleus at which this emission takes place (bottom).
+Due to its relatively high initial excitation energy, the compound nucleus 250Cf produced in a fusion reaction has a high probability of emitting some neutrons before reaching the scission configuration (emission of light charged particles prior to scission is extremely rare due to the higher energy cost [52]).
+Particle evaporation before scission leads to what is commonly called multichance fission.
+The competition between fission and evaporation is described with a set of coupled 1D Langevin equations coupled with the Masters equations for light particle evaporation, similarly to what has been done in Ref.
+[52], but now with the new FoS parametrization, better adapted for fission, and the same PESs and transport coefficients as in the present 4D model.
+The yield of the number of prescission neutrons is presented in Fig. 8 (top), as well as the elongation of the nucleus at which this emission takes place (bottom).
 One notices that most neutrons are emitted even before reaching the saddle point.
 The temperature of the compound nucleus decreases obviously after each emission act, so the temperature dependence of the microscopic energy (5) must be considered in our calculation.
-The